sathwikm17/ML_project/README.md

 # MLinternship

-House price prediction using regression
+House price prediction using regression algorithms.

+**By Sathwik M**